Joystonm/Green-Guardian-Project/README.md

   - Satellite Imagery API (NDVI, vegetation changes)
 - **CopilotKit** – Embedded in-app copilots that help users interact with environmental data more intuitively, suggest analysis, and offer AI-guided exploration of trends.
 - **Tavily** – Used for AI-enhanced environmental context and information retrieval, such as explaining climate risks or defining environmental terms dynamically.
 - **Mem0** – Integrated for lightweight vector memory, enabling contextual responses based on a user’s past queries or preferences.
+- **Keywords AI** – Powers natural language command parsing for user interactions,Monitoring and tracing for AI operations .